 Koh Touch (AKA Koh Tui) is the main tourist area on Koh Rong.
 The beach is full of bars, restaurants, night clubs, guesthouses, and bungalows.
 Although Koh Touch has a reputation for being a lively party destination, there are some fantastic quiet, family-friendly areas here also.
-Take a look at some of these videos for a better idea:

 Easily accessible by all the main ferry services, Koh Touch is one of the most convenient places to get to on Koh Rong.
 It is also the most ‘civilised’, with several small shops, a way to withdraw money, and a doctor’s clinic.

 Some of the views on Koh Touch are fantastic – Pristine white beaches, clear turquoise ocean waters, and a tropical jungle wilderness surrounding the beach front (in particular, a 10 minute walk to the right of the main piers).
+For a better idea of what to expect, take a look at this video:

 The quality of the accommodation varies from cheap dorm beds to more comfortable bungalows with air-conditioning, large beds, and en-suite bathrooms.
 Pricing varies accordingly, from $10 / night to $70.Explore Koh Rong Hotels